LemesoftNostalgic/sprint-o-matic/README.md

 ### Support

-Map proposals, team proposals, and application improvement ideas can be sent to Sprint-o-matic at gmail com.
+Map proposals, team proposals, and application improvement ideas can be sent to sprint-o-matic at gmail com.

 ## Command-line usage